Wounded Knee Massacre: Massacre or battle

 The incident was initially referred to as the "Battle of Wounded Knee".
-Some American Indian groups have objected to this description and refer to it as the "Wounded Knee Massacre".
+Some Native American groups have objected to this description and refer to it as the "Wounded Knee Massacre".
 The location of the conflict is officially known as the "Wounded Knee Battlefield".
-The U.S. Army currently refers to it as "Wounded Knee".
+The U.S. Army currently refers to it as "Wounded Knee" in its list of Indian War campaigns, but notably calls three other incidents "massacres," all of which were allegedly perpetrated by Native Americans against soldiers or American citizens rather than against Native Americans.
+Notably, in 1999, the Army's Center of Military History weighed-in on the name in a response to a resolution from the National Congress of American Indians.
+According to Brig.
+Gen. John Brown, the Army's Chief of Military History, "to characterize Wounded Knee as a massacre – the killing of considerable number of human beings under circumstances of atrocity or cruelty, or mercilessly – overlooks the absence of premeditation, efforts to peacefully pacify the encampment, attempts to spare women and children once the melee began, and the Army's sincere efforts to investigate charges of wanton killing of noncombatants after the incident."
+Brown called scholarship critical of the Army's conduct at Wounded Knee Creek "revisionist atonement literature."

 Bury my heart at Wounded Knee

 In his 1931 poem "American Names", Stephen Vincent Benét coined the phrase "Bury my heart at Wounded Knee".
-The poem is about his love of American place names, not making reference to the "battle."
+The poem is about his love of American place names, not making reference to the "battle".
 When the line was used as the title of historian Dee Brown's 1970 best-selling book, awareness was raised and Benet's phrase became popularly associated with the incident.

 Since the publication of the book, the phrase "Bury my heart at Wounded Knee" has been used many times in reference to the battle, especially in music.

 In 1972, Robbie Basho released the song "Wounded Knee Soliloquy" on the album The Voice of the Eagle.

 In 1973, Stuttgart, Germany's Gila released a krautrock/psychedelic folk album by the same name.

 In 1992, Beverly (Buffy) Sainte-Marie released her song titled "Bury My Heart at Wounded Knee" on Coincidence and Likely Stories.